Wolf3s/xbmc4xbox-python/python/Doc/library/xml.sax.reader.rst

    Get the byte stream for this input source.

-   The getEncoding method will return the character encoding for this byte stream, or ``None`` if unknown.
+   The getEncoding method will return the character encoding for this byte stream, or None if unknown.

 .. method:: InputSource.setCharacterStream(charfile)

    Set the character stream for this input source.
-(The stream must be a Python 1.6 Unicode-wrapped file-like that performs conversion to Unicode strings.)
+(The stream must be a Python 1.6 Unicode-wrapped file-like that performs conversion to strings.)

    If there is a character stream specified, the SAX parser will ignore any byte stream and will not attempt to open a URI connection to the system identifier.